Cruciate ligament rupture dog OP

 4. What are the advantages of minimally invasive procedures?

-Minimally-invasive procedures offer faster healing time, lower pain and smaller scars.
+Minimally invasive procedures offer faster healing time, less pain, and smaller scars.

 5. What are the disadvantages of minimally invasive procedures?